 The groundwater level is too high

-The groundwater in Amsterdam is close to the surface.
+The groundwater in and around Amsterdam is close to the surface.
 This can cause problems.
 Do you have a damp or wet crawlspace or (semi-)basement?
 Is your garden soggy and do puddles of water remain after it has rained?
 This can be the result of a high water level.

 The groundwater level is too low